-But, if you plan on using the cloud for backup, this is probably not enough.
-When I signed up for my pCloud account, this was the first problem I ran into.
-The free space ran out as I was backing up my files.
-To make sure you have enough storage, upgrade to a Premium or Premium Plus.
+When we signed up for the pCloud app, this was the first problem we ran into.
+The free space ran out as we were backing up our files.
+To make sure you have enough storage, upgrade to Premium or Premium Plus.

 pCloud Premium (500GB)

 With the Premium plan, you get 500GB of storage.
-The yearly subscription is $47.88, while paying per month will set you back $4.99.
-You can also opt for the pCloud unlimited lifetime access plan – it costs $175 and pays off in under five years.
+So, how much does pCloud cost?
+The yearly subscription for the Premium plan is $47.88, while paying per month will set you back $4.99.
+You can also opt for the pCloud unlimited lifetime access plan—it costs $175 and pays off in under five years.

 pCloud Premium Plus (2TB)

-The 2TB plan costs $95.88 if you pay per year or $9.99 in a monthly subscription.
+The pCloud pricing for the 2TB plan is $95.88 if you pay per year or $9.99 with a monthly subscription.
 But the most cost-effective option is pCloud lifetime.
 For a one-time payment of $350, you get 99 years (or a lifetime, whichever is shorter) of file storage.

-And, unlike buying a hard drive, cloud storage doesn’t get broken or lost.
+And, unlike hard drives, the best cloud storage providers can ensure your data doesn’t get stolen or lost.

-Only available for lifetime plans, this option lets you split the 2TB space between five user accounts.
-It’s going to cost you $500, as opposed to 5*350=$1750 if you buy separate accounts.
-Different family members can have their own space and, if you purchase pCloud Crypto, everybody can take advantage.
+The option to split the 2TB space between five user accounts is only available for lifetime plans.
+It’s going to cost you $500, as opposed to 5*$350=$1750 if you buy separate accounts.
+Different family members can have their own space.

-pCloud Business costs $7.99 per user/month for annual plans or $9.99 per user/month if you pay per month.
-Each user gets a private account with 1TB of storage.
-This is the only plan that includes end-to-end encryption to protect your company’s sensitive data.
-It also comes with a one month free trial for up to five users.
+It’s the only plan that includes end-to-end encryption to protect your company’s sensitive data.
+It also comes with a one-month free trial for up to five users.

 pCloud User Reviews